Marrakech, Morocco

 Money-Saving Tips:

-3. Public Transport: Use local buses or shared taxis.
+3. Use Public Transport: Avoid expensive private taxis and use buses or shared cabs.

 Best Value Time to Visit: